 2. Color Coordination

-Psychologists estimate the impression a color makes on people can impact whether or not that product or service is accepted by as much as 60%.
+Psychologists estimate the impression a color makes on people can impact whether or not that product or service is accepted.

 But, choosing colors for your design takes more than just throwing together a few colors for emotional impact.
 Instead, it’s important to choose colors that mesh well together.
 You can achieve this with a color wheel, such as the one at Sessions College’s website called the Color Calculator.